kwanderer/UnitedConspects/README.md

 Our program has been tested on Linux and Windows only.

 If you have any problems or suggestions write to us.
-Here is a link to [bug list form.](https://docs.google.com/spreadsheets/d/1FEiBkBkX3OFcchRnv_yOWqFQSkaAlGLDS4qN3EAqAtI/edit#gid=0)
+Here is a link to [bug list form & questions.](https://docs.google.com/spreadsheets/d/1FEiBkBkX3OFcchRnv_yOWqFQSkaAlGLDS4qN3EAqAtI/edit#gid=0)

 Last version update 31.03.2019